-#1 New York Times-Bestselling Author of The Fault in Our Stars and Looking for Alaska; co-author of the New York Times Bestseller Will Grayson, Will Grayson
+#1 New York Times-bestselling author of The Fault in Our Stars and Looking for Alaska, YouTube content creator, podcaster, and philanthropist

 About John Green

 John Green is the award-winning, #1 bestselling author of Looking for Alaska, An Abundance of Katherines, Paper Towns, The Fault in Our Stars, and Turtles All the Way Down.
 He is also the co-author, with David Levithan, of Will Grayson, Will Grayson.
 His books have been translated into more than 55 languages and he has more than 50 million books in print worldwide.

 Although best known and beloved for his YA fiction, John Green’s current passions lies in his work with Partners In Health, a non-profit in Sierra Leone that supports maternal health.
 He is raising money to build a new hospital in the region and can speak about this charity work to audiences interested in hearing about philanthropy and civic engagement.
 A highly requested speaker, John Green talks about topics as diverse as his many projects, from the relationship between illness and history, creativity, mental health, technology and learning, and why stories matter.

 Several of John Green’s books have been adapted for film, including Paper Towns and The Fault in Our Stars, both of which brought him to an even larger audience of readers of all ages.
 In 2019, Hulu adapted Looking for Alaska as a limited series, and Netflix adapted Let It Snow.